kojodoc/kojodoc.github.io/tutorials/lessons-level2/abuffer-hmap.md

   <a href="../../index.html">Home</a> | <a href="index.html">Level 2 Index</a> | <a href="../../tutorials-index.html">Tutorials</a>
 </div>

-## ArrayBuffer, HashMap, and HashSet for gaming
+## ArrayBuffers and HashMaps for gaming

 This activity has the following desired goals:
 * Learning to use ArrayBuffers and HashMaps